SovereignCloudStack/standards/Standards/scs-XXXX-v1-volume-backup-service.md

 ## Motivation

 The [volume backup functionality of OpenStack](https://docs.openstack.org/cinder/latest/admin/volume-backups.html) is a feature that is not available in all OpenStack clouds per default.
-The feature requires a backend to prepared and configured correctly before it can be used.
+The feature requires a backend to be prepared and configured correctly before it can be used.
 In Cinder this is a separate configuration to the general storage backend of the volume service and is not mandatory.
 Thus, an arbitrary OpenStack cloud may or may not offer this feature.